cosmic697/computer-vision-learning/opencv-image-toolkit/README.md

 ## Features

-The toolkit will progressively support:
+The toolkit currently supports:

-* Read and save images
+* Read images
-* Display images
+* Save images
 * Convert images to grayscale
 * Resize images
 * Crop images
 * Rotate images
-* Apply image blurring
+* Apply Gaussian blur
-* Apply thresholding
+* Apply binary thresholding
-* Detect edges
+* Detect edges using Canny
-* Compare original and processed images

-More operations may be added as the project develops.
+More operations will be added as the project develops.

 ---